Craven District Council is a full member of the Federation of British Cremation Authorities and operates under their strict code of practice.

 Metal Recycling is carried out at Skipton Crematorium in accordance with the Institute of Cemetery and Crematorium Management (ICCM) guidelines.
 We seek consent for the sensitive recycling of metals after cremation.
 All metal residues from the cremation process are sent to be recycled unless otherwise stated on the application form.
 Monies raised from the recycled metals are donated to local or national death related charities in the UK.

-The Joint Policy Statement on Infant Cremation (England/Wales) can be found here: Policy Statement for Infant Cremation.
+The ICCMs Joint Policy Statement on Infant Cremation (England/Wales) can be found here: Policy Statement for Infant Cremation.
+This policy is carefully adhered to and always has been.